What is a Sovereign Bond?

 Sovereign Bond Explained

 A sovereign bond is essentially a commitment by the national government to make coupon payments and repay the bond’s face value on the maturity date.
-Countries with volatile economies and high inflation rates tend to issue their bonds in denominations that bear the currency of other countries with robust economies.
+Countries with volatile economies and high inflation rates tend to issue their bonds in denominations that bear the currency of other countries with stronger economies.

 The interest rate charged depends on three primary factors – the creditworthiness of a country, potential risks that may disrupt the economy, and exchange rates.